Estimated Read Time: 3 minutes

 The overarching issue is that there is no ‘one-size-fits-all’ answer.
 It’s all about following the path you believe is right for your individual circumstances.

 That said, there are pros and cons to each strategy.

-There are pluses and minuses to changing jobs frequently though Robert Half research in Asia indicates employers are becoming wary of ‘job hoppers’.
+There are pluses and minuses to changing jobs frequently, though research by Robert Half indicates that employers are becoming wary of ‘job hoppers’.

 Some of the career benefits available from frequently moving between roles include the potential to accelerate your learning and gain a broader skill-set and wider experience.
 Moving from firm to firm can see you become more of a well-rounded professional, and this can enhance your market value.

 If it comes down to a remuneration angle, a career path characterised by multiple job switches has the potential to offer remuneration jumps each time you change jobs.